tls-attestation/expat-charter/README.md

 freshness of Evidence or Attestation Results, whichever is applicable.

-- The effort will not create solutions that decrease privacy or security properties of generic TLS sessions.
+- The effort will not create solutions that decrease privacy or security properties of generic TLS connections.

 The working group will engage with the research community on the evaluation and formal analysis of the protocol artifacts in parallel